connect with us

 GMAT scores remain valid for five years after you take the test.
 After this period, the score expires and can no longer be used for admission purposes.
 However, you can always retake the exam if you want, even if the score has not yet expired.

 If you want to retake the exam for a better grade, you just have to wait for 16 calendar days.
-After these 16 days, you can retake the exam again.
+After these 16 days, you can retake the exam.
 However, there is a restriction on how many times you can retake GMAT.
 You cannot take GMAT more than five times in a year and more than eight times in your life.
 So, decide wisely before enrolling yourself again for the GMAT exam.

 Strategies for Improving Your GMAT Scores